 Moreover, digital-enabled labs are typically characterized by automated data transcription between systems via direct interfaces and the possibility to create insights by applying advanced data analytics to optimize your schedule.

-Why is not everybody increasing the level of digitalization in their labs?
+Why isn’t everyone increasing the level of digitalization in their labs?

 The numbers look spectacular.
 Why don’t all labs engage in increasing the level of digitalization and automation?
 What is keeping them from implementing systems that automate and optimize their planning/scheduling?
 According to McKinsey & Company, there are two principal reasons.